tugrul512bit/libGPGPU/README.md

 Dependency:

-- vcpkg (that auto-installs OpenCL to the project)
+- vcpkg (that auto-installs OpenCL for the project)
+- OpenCL 1.2 runtime (s) [Intel's runtime can find CPUs of AMD processors too & run AVX512 on Ryzen 7000 series CPU cores] (multiple platforms are scanned for all devices)
+- OpenCL device(s)
+- C++17

 Hello-world sample: